2023 Conference USA men's basketball tournament

 The 2023 Conference USA men's basketball tournament was held March 8–11, 2023, at Ford Center at The Star in Frisco, Texas.
-First round & quarterfinal games of the tournament was televised on ESPN+ while the semifinals & championship game was aired on CBS Sports Network.
+First-round and quarterfinal games of the tournament were televised on ESPN+ while the semifinal and championship games were aired on CBS Sports Network.
 The winner of the tournament, Florida Atlantic, received the conference's automatic bid to the 2023 NCAA tournament.

 Seeds

 Teams were seeded by conference record.
 The top five teams received byes to the quarterfinals.